-EL Education is planning revisions to our curriculum based on the following growth areas.
+EL Education is revising the curriculum in partnership with communities based on the following growth areas.

-- Representation of diverse authors: The majority of core texts in grades 6-8 were authored by people of color; however, a minority of core texts were authored by people of color in grades K-5.
-We are working to increase diverse representation among authors across all grades.
+- Representation of diverse authors: The majority of core texts in grades 6-8 were authored by people of color (53%); however, a minority of core texts were authored by people of color in grades K-5 (12%).
+We are increasing diverse representation among authors across all grades.

-- Multiple stories: A majority of texts in the EL Education curriculum feature central characters who are people of color.
+- Multiple stories: A majority of texts in the EL Education curriculum feature central characters who are people of color (66%, not including books about animals).
 However, we are working to ensure that these texts are not telling a “single story” of adversity, but rather including stories of creative change-making, and accomplishment, and agency.
 Multiple stories are necessary to provide students with an understanding of the wide diversity of experiences of people from varied backgrounds, cultures, and communities.

-- Aspiring to antiracism as an organization: EL Education unequivocally stands against racism in all its forms.
+- Aspiring to antiracism as an organization: EL Education unequivocally stands against racism in all its forms and embraces a vision of education as a powerful engine for disrupting structural racism, and fulfilling our nation’s promise of equal opportunity for all.
 This means we must continue to take a critical look at ourselves: our 27-year history is rooted in beliefs about equity, but we must clearly and urgently be an antiracist organization, even as we are still on a journey to fully embody all that means in our curriculum and in our actions.
 To align with our vision and values, future iterations of our curriculum will more explicitly empower students to be antiracist, contributing, compassionate human beings.

 - Professional Learning Support: EL Education will expand and enhance its suite of professional learning supports for teachers to more explicitly be antiracist and teach antiracism.
 If the EL Education curriculum is going to be a vehicle for developing antiracist students, teachers must be empowered to recognize bias and support students to go beyond awareness to disruption.

-- Culturally informed curriculum: EL Education is planning ways to further support schools in adapting elements of the curriculum to be more informed by and responsive to students’ cultures and local contexts, while preserving access to standards and complex content.
+- Culturally responsive curriculum: EL Education is auditing the curriculum for equity and developing new culturally responsive content in partnership with students, families, educators, and researchers.
+We are planning ways to further support schools in adapting elements of the curriculum to be more informed by students’ cultures and local contexts.

 - Primary learners: There are no topics or texts in grades K-2 that explicitly address racism or antiracism.
-This is an opportunity for growth.
+This is a priority opportunity for growth.